-Met with Concerns Summary of Actions Taken by Simpson University Common Standard 1 The research-based vision for the program was not identified in meetings with staff, faculty or administrators.
-A philosophical and research foundation document was provided but the information in it was never referenced by faculty, administration or staff and it was only marginally referencing research theory and theorists, and did not provide any context for the implementation of the theory to the program.
-A research-based vision has been created by Simpson University and is placed in their university catalog.
+Summary of Actions Taken by Common Standard 1 The research-based vision for the program was not identified in meetings with staff, faculty or administrators.
+A philosophical and research foundation document was provided but the information in it was never referenced by faculty, administration or staff and A research-based vision has been created by Simpson University and is placed in their university catalog.
 Each aspect of this philosophy is interwoven into the curriculum for the Master of Arts degrees and the credential programs.